What is Amyloidosis?

 How many and what types of amyloidosis are there?

-Over 30 different types of amyloidosis have been identified, each caused by a different protein.
-Many of these are obscure and cause few problems.
+More than 30 types of amyloidosis, each caused by a different protein.
+Some types are rare and cause few problems.
 Each type of amyloidosis is different, requiring different treatment.

-Amyloid deposits occur when an amyloid forming protein misfolds to take on a new structure of shape.
+Amyloid deposits occur when an amyloid forming protein misfolds to take on a new structure.
 This new shape allows one misfolded protein to stack upon an other in a “spiral staircase” fashion where each misfolded protein represents a “step” in the staircase.
 This spiral staircase forms the fibrillar structure called amyloid.

 How are the different types of amyloidosis classified?